gristlabs/grist-help/help/glossary.md

 summary or overview of a document's data.
 Grist is well suited to constructing dashboards, by creating pages with suitably [linked widgets](linking-widgets.md).

+## Data Table

+Data is stored in tables.
+Tables have named [columns](col-types.md), and a sequence of rows containing values for those columns.
+Every row has a numeric id (available as `$id` in formulas) that is unique within that table.
+The [raw data page](raw-data.md) lists all data tables in your document.

 ## Document

 A Grist document is a collection of related data.
 If you work with